LQ95/Personal/README.md

 # Personal
-This is where i put simpler and smaller personal projects that I don't think need to be in their own repository.
+This is where I put simpler and smaller personal projects that don't really need to be in their own repository.